devCashFlow/database-server/README.md

 ./database-server
 ```

+After that go to http://localhost:8080/ at the browser and the landing page will show.

 By default, the server will start on port 8080 and in production.
 You can specify a different port using the -door flag:

 ```